 Am I required to identify myself?

-No. Your identity may be revealed to persons outside the City of Champaign.
-The City may refer allegations of fraud to law enforcement authorities or other governmental entities with jurisdiction over the alleged fraud.
-The City Legal Department will review each allegation to determine whether it will be referred to Champaign-Urbana Mass Transit District's Human Resources and/or passed on to another appropriate law enforcement or investigatory entity.
+No. Your identity may be revealed to persons outside the legal team.
+Attorneys may refer allegations of fraud to law enforcement authorities or other governmental entities with jurisdiction over the alleged fraud.
+Attorneys will review each allegation to determine whether it will be referred to MTD’s Human Resources and/or passed on to another appropriate law enforcement or investigatory entity.
+Whistleblower protections may be available to you if your identity is revealed and you suffer retaliation as a result of your allegation.
+However, you may wish to withhold identifying information if you believe referral to another agency may jeopardize you in some way.

 What if I believe I have evidence of a crime?

-The City of Champaign Legal Department is not an investigatory or law enforcement agency.
+The independent legal team responding is not an investigatory or law enforcement agency.
 If you believe you have evidence of a crime involving a District officer or employee, you should report your information to local law enforcement or the Champaign County State's Attorney's Office.
+Please note that the responding attorneys cannot give legal advice to individuals reporting allegations of fraud.